 So also an important element here in detecting the presence of an independent enterprise is whether the work being performed by the independent contractor is a part of the alleged employer's business.

-Services on Lump Sum Basis
+Services on a Lump Sum Basis in Louisiana Workers Compensation

-Lump sum contracts are characteristically negotiated between equals, where each party represents a distinct independent business enterprise.
+Lump-sum contracts are characteristically negotiated between equals, where each party represents a distinct independent business enterprise.

 For this reason, a person performing work under a lump sum basis agreement will almost always be considered an independent contractor, and therefore be unable to receive workers compensation benefits from the principal/employer.